DXLab Launcher Online Help Contents

 When you select an executable file, the Launcher updates the Application column with the executable file's simple name.
 Using the preceding example, the entry in the Application column would be DXAtlas.

-Check the Enab box associated with any non-DXLab application that should be started when you click the Start button on the Launcher's Main window.
-Check the Start Minimized box associated with any application that should be started with its Main window minimized; note that not all applications obey this directive.
+Check the Enab box associated with any non-DXLab application that should be started when you click the Start button on the Launcher's Main window and terminated when you click the Terminate button on the Launcher's Main window.

-Specifying non-DXLab applciations to be started after DXLab applications are started
+Specifying non-DXLab applications to be started after DXLab applications and terminated before DXLab applications

-he Launcher allows you to specify up to 8 non-DXLab applications that can be started in a specified order after you start a group of DXLab applications.
+The Launcher allows you to specify up to 8 non-DXLab applications that can be started in a specified order after you start a group of DXLab applications.
 Initially, these are depicted on the Apps Started After Other Applications tab as After App 1 through After App 8.
-To specify the pathname of such an application, click the Show Paths button, then click the Sel button associated with an unused Program Path textbox, and use the Open dialog box to select the application's executable file, e.g.
+To specify the program pathname of such an application, click the Sel button associated with an unused Command Line textbox, and use the Open dialog box to select the application's executable file, e.g.

 C:\Program Files\DX Atlas\DxAtlas.exe